Amin Kamil: Awards and honours

 Amin Kamil won the Sahitya Akademi Award in 1967 for his book of poems, Laveh Te Praveh.

 Kamil has won awards from the Jammu & Kashmir Cultural Academy, the State Government of Jammu & Kashmir, Robes of Honor from many prestigious organisations, Sahitya Akademi Award (1967) International Irfan Foundation Award, Kashmir University's Lifetime Achievement Award, and Padma Shri in the year 2005 (Literature & Education) from the Indian government.
-Recently, a two-day national seminar on Amin Kamil was held in Aligarh Muslim University in which Kamil was recognised.
-Jammu & Kashmir Academy of Art, Culture and Languages published a special issue of its literary magazine Sheeraza on Amin Kamil's life and works which was released in Srinagar in Summer 2011.
+Recently, a two-day national seminar on Amin Kamil was held at Aligarh Muslim University in which Kamil was recognised.
+Jammu & Kashmir Academy of Art, Culture and Languages published a special issue of its literary magazine Sheeraza on Amin Kamil's life and works, which was released in Srinagar in Summer 2011.

 Death

-Amin Kamil died on 30 October 2014, Thursday morning in Jammu.
+Amin Kamil died on 30 October 2014, Thursday morning, in Jammu.
 He was 90 years old.